 For years, people from the around the country traveled to the small Victorian house on the corner of Forest and Main for the brewery’s British cask ales and saisons.
 In late 2020, they moved to expanded digs on Ambler’s Butler Avenue which they call The Pub, but the flow of pilgrims hasn’t subsided.
 (They don’t serve food at The Pub, but they allow you bring your own from the numerous restaurants on the street – best bets are Melody’s for Asian and El Limon across the street for tacos.)
 On weekends, they also open up the actual brewery about a mile away and have food trucks.

 Pleasant staff and high-quality beer provide the recipe for the best brewery in Philadelphia.
 There is no equal.
 Everyone from major media outlets to your favorite beer app have named Forest and Main one of the best breweries in the world.
 And yet the owners remain true to their small, quirky suburban roots.

 Free Will Brewing

 Free Will is a local mainstay on the craft scene.
 With three locations, there’s never a spot far away in the northwest burbs.
 Each location has a different, relaxing vibe to sit and enjoy a brew.
-They have a broad range of beers, but their IPAs and highly inventive barrel-aged stouts are exceptional.
+Free Will Brewing has a broad range of beers, but their IPAs and highly inventive barrel-aged stouts are exceptional.
 Location: In Peddlers Village at 168 Peddlers Village in Lahaska; 24 West Broad Street in Souderton; or 410 East Walnut Street in Perkasie.
-Learn more.

 Geronimo Brewing at Lilly’s Jury Room